lukuenya/Thesis/README.md

 ## Data Preprocessing
 1. Feature Selection and Engineering
    - Removal of highly correlated features (list in config.py)
-   - Missing values are handled natively by models
+   - Missing values are handled in 'X' are handled natively by models (if applicable) and in 'y' respective rows are dropped.

 2. Data Splitting
    - Stratified k-fold cross-validation
-   - 80% of the data is used for training
+   - 75% of the data is used for training
+      - 100 samples for FRIED
+      - 108 samples for FRAGIRE18
-   - 20% of the data is used for validation
+   - 25% of the data is used for validation (unseen during training)
+      - 32 samples for FRIED
+      - 36 samples for FRAGIRE18

 ## Model Development